KaterynaDutykh/madamedutykh-visions/README.md

 # madamedutykh-visions
 © Kateryna Dutykh.
-All photos are not for commercial use without permission.
+All photos are not for commercial use.